 16. Create A Poster From Your Instagram Food Photos

-So for some reason we all take photos of food we eat, especially in exotic places and post them to Insta or Facebook.
+So for some reason we all take tons of photos of the food we eat, especially in exotic places and post them to Instagram or Facebook.
 So why not collate them and create some contemporary and stylish Instagram wall art.
-If you are a bit of a whizz on Photoshop, like Garth, you can make it yourself, if not then sites like Paperwave can make them for you direct from Insta.
+If you are a bit of a whizz on Photoshop, like Garth, you can make it yourself, if not then sites like Paperwave can make them for you direct from Instagram.
 Food pics look great in your kitchen and provide a record, memories and a source of cookery inspiration.
 Get a black marker and write on where you took them.
 We’ve also had a couple of cookery lessons abroad and every time we see photos of those dishes, it brings back wonderful memories.

 17. Make A Sand Jar

 How about buying a tall Kilner type jar or use an empty jam jar, grab a handful of sand each from beach you’ve visited and make up layers in your jar, that you keep adding to.
 With a permanent marker write down the date and destination on the jar, add a few shells, pebbles or perhaps small pieces of drift wood if you like.
 Alternatively you could display your sand collection individually in different bottles or even in a rack of test tubes.

 Go retro and buy a vintage letter peg board and pin the names of all the countries you’ve been to using those cute alphabet plastic letters.
 Alternatively you could pin all your bucket list places.

 Similar to the memory boxes, but this time you keep everything in a scrapbook, and make it up as you are travelling.
 Just remember to take a glue stick with you to add your bits and bobs.
 Use it as a diary, and write over cuttings.
 It’s personal and a unique coffee table book!

 20. Draw Places In Sketchbooks